Platelet Inventory Management with Approximate Dynamic Programming: Simulation-Based ADP

 \section{Simulation-Based ADP}

-In the absence of structural properties, the large state-space of our problem makes using exact approaches (e.g., value iteration) for $m>3$ intractable.
-For instance, for a perishable inventory problem with $m=5$, $\gamma=7$, and a truncation at $M=20$ for each $x_i, \, i \in \{1, \dots, 4\}$, we need to approximately solve and store $7\times20^4 = 1,120,000$ cases of $v(\tau, \textbf{x})$ in each iteration of value iteration algorithm, let alone the total number of iterations required for convergence to the optimal solution.
-In Sections \ref{subsec:vfa}-\ref{subsec:api}, we propose our simulation-based ADP to overcome the dimensionality issue.
-In Section \ref{subsec:lb}, we describe the information relaxation approach (\citealt{brown2017information}) to obtain a lower-bound on the optimal value function which allows us to evaluate the performance of the ADP algorithm for larger instances of the problem.
+\revision{In the absence of structural properties, the large state-space of our problem makes using exact approaches for $m>3$ computationally intractable.
+For instance, for a problem with $m=5$, $\gamma=7$, and assuming maximum $20$ units for each $x_i, \, i \in \{1, \dots, 4\}$, we need to compute and store $v(\tau, \textbf{x})$ for $7\times21^4 = 1,361,367$ states in \emph{each iteration} of the value iteration algorithm.}